fmarchioni/mastertheboss/micro-services/open-telemetry/README.md

-# mp-opentracing
+# OpenTelemetry demo with WildFly
-This project contains a Web application which uses Eclipse OpenTracing API.
+This project contains a Web application which uses Eclipse OpenTelemetry API.

 # Instructions